I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient5-getprocessoptions.md

 <p> </p>

 ## -remarks
 <p>This method is only available in live user-mode debugging.</p>

 <p>Some of the process options are global options, others are specific to the current process.</p>

-<p>For more information about creating and attaching to live user-mode targets, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a>.</p>

-<p>This method is only available in live user-mode debugging.</p>

-<p>Some of the process options are global options, others are specific to the current process.</p>